abinit/abinit/doc/tutorial/gwr1.md

 In the second input file, we use the density computed previously (tgwr\_1o\_DS1\_DEN) to generate two WFK files with two different $\Gamma$-centered $\kk$-meshes ([[ngkpt]] = 2x2x2 and 4x4x4) so that we can perform convergence studies wrt the BZ sampling in the last part of this tutorial.
+Let us recall that shifted $\kk$-meshes are not supported by GWR.

 Start the job in background with: